Radhanath Swami: 1950-1970: The Early Years

-In 1965, Richard entered Deerfield High School, where he excelled in studies and made many friends.
+In 1965, Richard entered Deerfield High School, where he excelled in his studies and made many friends.
 He was passionate about wrestling, ending up on his school's team and won majority of fights.
 However, on dislocating his shoulder in a major competition, he decided to quit the sport.
 In his spare time, along with a couple of friends, he washed cars.
 Dissatisfied with the conditions of African Americans and opposing the Vietnam War, he embraced the ideologies of Martin Luther King.

 The death of one of his close friends (aged 16) in a car accident made Richard think seriously about the meaning of life.
 At the same time, following the example of some of his peers, he plunged into the hippie counterculture.
 Keen to understand the meaning of life, he grew his hair and started smoking.
 In the summer of 1968, a sense of adventure led him to hitchhike journey to California., where he spent the nights on the beaches and visited the then-hippie mecca of Haight-Ashbury district in San Francisco.

 In 1969, Richard enrolled in Miami Dade College, where, in search of spiritual experience, he resorted to books on religion and philosophy.
 Disillusioned with the materialistic values of Americans, Richard studied hard in college.
 He questioned the "goodness of American life" in which he'd been taught to believe.
 After reading several books on Eastern spirituality, he began to practice meditation.
 On listening to a lecture on transcendental meditation, he chanted the sacred syllable "Om" with greater conviction.
-While this practice did not bring him satisfaction, it helped him realize the need to find a bona fide guru.
+While this practice did not satisfy him, it helped him realize the need to find a bona fide guru.

 In the summer of 1970, after the end of his first year in college, Richard attended a rock festival on Randalls Island that included performances by Jimi Hendrix and other famous musicians and bands of the time.
 There, Richard met the Hare Krishnas, who gave him a pamphlet with photos of A. C. Bhaktivedanta Swami Prabhupada.
-That summer, Richard dropped out of college and along with a couple friends, embarked on a trip to Europe.
+That summer, Richard dropped out of college and along with a couple of friends, embarked on a trip to Europe.